octave-app/homebrew-octave-app-blas/README.md

 Apple Accelerate/vecLib is provided by macOS.
 Homebrew core supplies an [OpenBLAS formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/openblas.rb).
 This tap provides formulae for ATLAS (`atlas`) and the BLAS Reference Implementation (`blas-ri`).

+The Intel MKL isn't Free Software, but it _is_ free as in beer!
+You can [download it, use it, and redistributed it without charge](https://software.intel.com/en-us/mkl/license-faq).

 In theory, software built against the BLAS API can swap out its implementation libraries at run time.
 This would be accomplished on macOS with the `DYLD_LIBRARY_PATH` and/or `DYLD_INSERT_LIBRARIES` environment variables if it's not directly supported by the software.
 (I haven't tried this yet, though.)

 # How to use this tap